 For an interview about the book click HERE.

-By way of contrast, the follow-up for autumn 2008 was the book on vampires you see on the left.
-It wasn't quite as long in gestation as Faeries but I wrote it on and off for a dozen years and it is wonderful to see it in print at last, with Bruce Pennington's original black and white drawings.
+BY WAY OF CONTRAST, the follow-up for autumn 2008 was the book on vampires you see on the left.
+It wasn't quite as long in gestation as Faeries but I wrote it on and off for about a dozen years and it was wonderful to see it in print at last, with original black and white drawings by Bruce Pennington plus a pile of classic illustrations that I picked up along the way.
 In person Pennington is the most mild and optimistic person, but he just happens to have a wonderfully gothic imagination and is at his best when depicting demons and disasters.
 To see a selection of his work, including illustrations from this book, visit his website

 HERE.
 To view some sample pages from the book, click on the cover.